KickAss101/init-recon/README.md

 # init-recon

-### Wrapper around findomain, subfinder, httpx, subzy, aquatone
+### Wrapper around many passive and active recon tools for:
+- subdomains
+- Endpoints
+- IPs
+- Finding secrets
+- Vulnerabilities scan

 I'll update this script as I progress in my learning and as per my necessities. <br>
 There're tons of automation of recon tools but making your own gives a learning experience and motivating. <br>